-If you are planning to spend several days at Valencia, you might be interested in getting the VLC Tourist Card at the Tourist Info office at the airport or tourism office in downtown and enjoy unlimited public transport around the city (including the Valencia-Airport route).
-It also offers discounts on museums, leisure activities, shopping and restaurants.
+If you are planning to spend several days in Valencia, you might be interested in getting the VLC Tourist Card at the Tourist Info office at the airport or the tourism office downtown and enjoy unlimited public transport around the city (including the Valencia-Airport route).
+It also offers discounts on museums, leisure activities, shopping, and restaurants.

 More info at www.valenciatouristcard.com

 Valencia international airport, which is located 8 Km away from city center, is connected with the main European airports.
 Once in the airport, you can reach the city center by:

 Line 5 Aeropuerto / Torrent Avinguda- Neptú.
 Approx. every 10-20 minutes.

 Line 3 Aeropuerto / Palmaret- Rafelbunyol (Metrovalencia).
 Approx. every 10-20 minutes.

 Metrobus, Line 150 Valencia – Manises – Aeropuerto: Timetable: Airport-Valencia: 6:30, then every 30 minutes until 21:30 / 22:00.